LivelyDismay/magnum-opus/faq.md

 ### I am having random crashes.
 What do I do?

+One possibility is that your grenades got corrupted.
+I don't know how or why this happens, but it is possible.
+Unequip your grenades.
+If the crashes stop happening, toss that stack of grenades in the trash.
+Otherwise, keep reading.

 Buffout 4 generates crashlogs for you in the `\Documents\My Games\Fallout4\F4SE` folder.
 These are vital to diagnosing the problem.
   -  *If you don't have crashlogs here after your game CTDs, you did not follow the Game Folder Files step in the Installation instructions.*